Ford-Vairogs

-Ford-Vairogs ("Vairogs" meaning "Shield") (earlier called "Fenikss") was the name of a car factory in Riga, Latvia that produced license-built Ford cars between September 1937 and 1940 when it was expropriated as the property of the Soviet government.
+Ford-Vairogs ("Vairogs" meaning "Shield") (earlier called "Fenikss") was the name of a car factory in Riga, Latvia, that produced license-built Ford cars between September 1937 and 1940 when it was expropriated as the property of the Soviet government.
 Not including the war department orders, Ford-Vairogs made 200 buses, 1000 trucks and 332 automobiles.

 History

 The history of the Vairogs factory began in the late 19th century.
 In 1895 Austro-Hungarian citizen Oscar Freivirt got permission from the Russian Emperor to establish a train carriage factory in Riga (Rīgas Vagonbūves Rūpnīca).
 It was known as joint stock company Fēnikss ("Phoenix").

-In the 1930s the factory started to experience financial difficulties and the Latvian government decided to intervene.
+In the 1930s the factory started to experience financial difficulties, and the Latvian government decided to intervene.
 In Autumn 1936, the Latvian government bought all 4000 shares of the near-bankrupt factory.
-In December a new state owned company Vairogs was founded.
-The new company continued to work in the metal-fabrication industry.
+In December a new state owned company Vairogs was founded. it produced a wide variety of passenger cars, trucks, dumper trucks, buses, ambulances and fire engines, a total of 300 passenger cars and 1'000 trucks.

-Automobile Production
+Automobile production

 In the second half of the 1930s, the Latvian economy experienced rapid development and there was constant demand for modern trucks.

 In 1937 Vairogs company saw their business opportunity and created an automobile department, appointing engineer Pauls Barons, grandson of the Latvian folklorist Krišjānis Barons, as director.
 Considering all costs and technologies, it was decided to buy a license from a known Western automobile company.

 In March 1937 Vairogs signed a contract with Copenhagen division of Ford Motor Company.
 According to contract, Ford Motor company granted car assembly concession to Vairogs factory in Riga.
 In September, the first Ford-Vairogs V8 3-ton trucks left the production line.

 In 1938, the factory also started to produce passenger cars and buses.
 Ford-Vairogs cars became very popular in Latvia because of their low prices and good quality.
 Ford-Vairogs was the biggest automobile company in the Baltic states.

 After World War II started in September 1939, Ford-Vairogs production numbers declined due to the wartime difficulties with engine and other part supplies.
 After the Soviet occupation of Latvia in 1940 the factory was nationalized and all Ford car production stopped.
+The Vairogs plant was handed over to the Rigas Vagonbüves Rupnica (Riga Railcar Factory).